 Hosmer is one of those postcard-perfect spots: crystal clear water, views of Mt.
 Bachelor, and an air of peaceful remoteness.
 It’s often known for stand-up paddling or fly fishing, but it’s also a gorgeous place to slip in for a bracing swim.
 The cold is intense, but the reward is the serene stillness you’ll feel afterward.

-Local tip: Go early or on a weekday for solitude.
+Local tip: Go early or on a weekday if you want solitude.
 There’s no real beach, so bring a towel and be ready to scramble over some logs.

 The Cascade Lakes (Sparks, Elk, Devils, and Beyond)